 Bird's eye chile peppers are used extensively in Thai, Vietnamese, Malaysian, and Indonesian cuisines.
 Fresh or dried chiles are added to salads, stir-fries, curries, sauces, sambals, soups, and marinades.
 The stems are removed, and the chiles can be left whole, sliced, diced, chopped, or pureed.
 The seeds are especially spicy and can be removed for less intense heat.

 You may want to wear gloves when working with these chiles, especially if you wear contact lenses.
 Capsaicin, the chemical in the pepper that makes it hot, can stay on your fingers for several hours and really sting when you touch your face, especially the eye area.
 To guard against unnecessary pain, wear gloves and carefully clean the knife, surfaces, and anything else the cut chiles came in contact with before removing.

-- Heat Warning: Bird's eye chilies are very hot.
-On the Scoville scale, they rate between 50,000 and 100,000 Scoville units.
-That's over 20 times hotter than a jalapeno, but three times less spicy than a habanero.
-The heat can sneak up on you, as the mature red Bird's Eye chili can have a delayed potency with the heat building as you eat the dish, and then lingering long after you stop eating.
-If your taste tends toward medium or mild-spiced foods, try de-seeding them, then mincing for less heat.
+Bird's eye chiles are beloved for their fruity, peppery flavor and intense heat.
+The small peppers pack a real punch: On the Scoville scale, they rate between 50,000 and 100,000 Scoville units.
+That's 10 times hotter than a jalapeño but half the heat of a habanero.
+The spice can sneak up on you, as a mature red bird's eye chile can have a delayed potency with the heat building as you eat the dish and then lingering long after you stop eating.